The Old Contemptibles

 We don’t have a pub garden but at The Old Contemptibles we do have a small urban outdoor space for you to enjoy a drink, some food and a great atmosphere.

 In some places, we've temporarily reduced our opening hours, and some of the hours shown may not be accurate.
-Please call us before you visit if you need more information, or head to the Nicholson's Facebook page.
+Please call us before you visit if you need more information, or head to the Facebook page of The Old Contemptibles.